Living Better

 Prosperity Index Ranking (#)

-Canada has moved up from 14th to 13th place in the Prosperity Index ranking.
+Canada stepped up one place in 2023 and now stands in 13th place in the Prosperity Index Ranking.

 Source: Legatum Institute